 The track follow routine A.7 implements the track follow algorithm of the present invention.
-Thus, once 30 per sector, an adjustment is made to the position or change in position of the heads 20 relative to the center line of the current track.
-The variables used in the execution of seek and the track-follow algorithms are iden-
+Thus, once per sector, an adjustment is made to the position or change in position of the heads 20 relative to the center line of the current track.
+The variables used in the execution of seek and the trackfollow algorithms are identified in Table IX.